Night in the Ruts: Background

-Recording of the album began in the spring of 1979, but right from the beginning there were delays.
+Development for the album began in the spring of 1979, but right from the beginning, there were setbacks.
 Hampered by rampant drug use, vocalist Steven Tyler had difficulty completing lyrics and vocals.
 Bassist Tom Hamilton recalled: "We worked on the album, but we couldn't finish it.
 It was supposed to come out in June and be called Off Your Rocker, but there were no lyrics.
 It was a big crisis."
 The band members were also in dire financial straits, with guitarist Joe Perry owing the band $80,000 for room service, which he planned to repay by recording a solo album.
-The relationship between Aerosmith and Jack Douglas also became frosty and unstable when the producer divorced his wife, whom the band had liked.
+The relationship between Aerosmith and Jack Douglas also became turbulent when the producer divorced his wife, whom the band had liked.
 This, combined with weak sales of Draw the Line, led to Columbia stepping in, with Douglas reflecting in the band memoir Walk This Way, "The label finally put a lot of pressure on them.
-It was: "Look at these sales numbers.
+It was: 'Look at these sales numbers.
 Come up with another hit or there's going to be trouble.'
 David [Krebs, Aerosmith's manager] thought I no longer exercised control over the band, which was true.
 No one did."

 With the album still unfinished, the band was sent on tour to generate revenue, as they had burned through the budget allotment.
 This premature outing during the summer months pushed the album's release to later in the year.
 "Our management booked a tour," Hamilton noted, "leaving us just enough time to make the record, based on how long it'd taken us in the past, but we actually needed much more time.
 So we had to go on tour before the vocals were finished, and it was dragging on and on.
 Everyone was super-frustrated by it.
 It's ironic, because we were out on the road, playing stadiums to huge amounts of people, and yet the band was getting ready to die."